 In our example, this would be (800 - 400) / 400 x 100, which comes to 100%.
 This means you’re earning a 100% return on your Google ad spend, and are doubling your money.

 If you’ve completed the calculation and your Google Ads aren’t profitable enough, there’s two other factors to complicate the matter further: referrals from new customers, and repeat business (customer lifetime value).
 While you may not be making a large profit from a customer’s initial sale through Google Ads, they might be repeat customers, and also refer your business to their friends, which can make them incredibly profitable.
-If you can, try to factor these values into the calculation, for a more accurate result.
+If you can, try to factor these values into the calculation, for a more accurate meausre of you

 When Google’s advertising system is used effectively, combined with a high-converting website, and the adverts’ impressions, click-through rate, conversion rate, and ROI are consistently measured to determine performance, it can be incredibly lucrative for your business.

-A note on repetition
+A note on repetition for Google Ads measurement

 If you’ve read our article on how to measure SEO, you’ve probably noticed that many of these metrics are the same.
 That’s because SEO and Google Ads are online endeavours, and when it comes to measuring your marketing success on the world wide web, impressions, clicks, and goal conversions are some of the most effective ways to do so.